codacy/docs/docs/organizations/changing-your-plan-and-billing.md

 # Changing your plan and billing

-Each organization on Codacy has a dedicated plan and associated billing.
-To make changes to the plan and billing of an organization, open your organization **Settings**, page **Plan and billing**.
+Each Codacy organization is associated with your billing details and one or more active Codacy products.
+To update your billing details or change the active products and their pricing plans, open your organization **Settings**, page **Plan and billing**.

 <!--github-marketplace-start-->
 !!! note
-    **If you're using GitHub Marketplace,** make changes to your billing details or cancel your plan directly on your [GitHub Billing page](https://github.com/settings/billing).
+    **If you're using GitHub Marketplace,** make changes to your billing details or cancel your plan directly on your [GitHub Billing page](https://github.com/settings/billing).<!--TODO Will we have this option for Coverage?-->
 <!--github-marketplace-end-->

 ![Plan and billing for a Codacy organization](images/organization-plan-billing.png)<!--TODO Update-->

+-   **To activate** a new product and enjoy a free trial click **Try Quality** or **Try Coverage**

--   **To upgrade** to the Pro plan click **Choose plan**, choose between monthly or yearly billing, and provide your payment and invoice details
+-   **To upgrade** to a Pro plan click **Choose plan**, choose between monthly or yearly billing, and provide your payment and invoice details

--   **To make changes** to your Pro plan or invoice details click **Edit plan details** or click **Edit invoice details**
+-   **To make changes** to your billing details click **Change your billing details**

 If you have any questions or need help with your account, please contact <mailto:support@codacy.com>.